On this page:

 Information to support your request may include reports or letters that detail your disability and how it impacts you on a day-to-day basis.

-In some situations, we may need more information to review the decision.
-If so, we’ll contact you to confirm what information we need and why we need it.
+Sometimes, we may need more information to review the decision.
+If we do, we’ll contact you to let you know what we need and why we need it.

-How long will it take to complete your request to review a decision?
+How long does a request to review a decision take?

 Find out more about the commitments we’ve made under our Participant Service Guarantee.